 Last Updated : | Wide Angle Software

-First up, launch TouchCopy and connect your iPhone to your computer with a USB cable.
-Once TouchCopy has detected your device, open the "Contacts" section tab on the left-hand side of TouchCopy.
+TouchCopy allows you to browse your iPhone contacts from your computer.
+Once TouchCopy has connected to your device, open the "Contacts" section on the left-hand side of TouchCopy.
 You can then scroll down the list of all the contacts stored on your iPhone.
 Click a contact's name to see their details.

 TouchCopy will show any information stored for a given contact on your iPhone.
 This includes, but is not limited to: Name, Image, Phone Numbers (home, work, mobile etc.), email addresses and home addresses.